underscoreio/essential-scala/src/pages/objects/classes.md

 title: Classes
 ---

 A class is a template for creating objects.
-When we define a class we can create objects that all have similar methods and instance variables and, importantly, all have the same type.
+When we define a class we can create objects that all have similar methods and fields and, importantly, all have the same type.
 This means we can pass different objects with the same class to a method expecting that class.
-If you did the exercises in the previous section you will have seen this issue.
+This will help us overcome the problem we had in the "*Greetings, Humans*" exercise in the last section.

-## Defining a Class
+### Defining a Class

 Here is a simple class definition: